Mold

 Visual Contrast Sensitivity Test (VCS): A simple visual test can be a great first step to assess the presence of mycotoxins.
 Your second cranial nerve, the optic nerve can be affected by mycotoxin presence leading to a reduction in your ability to distinguish black from white.
 This test was developed by the military decades ago to detect when troops had been affected by toxins on the field of battle.
 92% of those with biotoxin illness will fail the VCS test.
 You can go online to take this test at VCStest.com.

 Mold detection and treatment is not a straight line and you would do well to find a practitioner skilled in helping you navigate this path.
+We deal with mold cases every day in our office and have extensive experience resolving these issues.
+We are here to help if you have questions.

 Related Articles